splunk/TA-VaultSync/README.md

     * Required

     vault_secret_key = <string>
-    * The key in your KV secret containg the username to synchronize
+    * The key in your KV secret containing the key to synchronize
     * Required

     remove_old_versions = <integer>